kestra-io/docs/content/docs/expressions/index.md

 `{{ ... }}` is used to output the result of an expression.
 Expressions can be very simple (ex. a variable name) or much more complex.

-`{% ... %}` is used to change the control flow of the template; it can contain an if-statement, define a parent template, define a new block, etc.
+`{% ... %}` is used to change the control flow of the template; it can contain an `if`-statement, define a parent template, define a new `block`, etc.

-If needed, you can escape those delimiters and avoid Pebble templating applying on a variable thanks to the `raw` tag.
+To prevent Pebble from processing a variable with its templating rules, you can use the `raw` tag to escape the delimiters.
+This will keep Pebble from interpreting expressions or control structures within `{{ ... }}` or `{% ... %}` blocks, allowing the content to be output exactly as written.

-You can use the dot (`.`) notation to access child attributes.
-If the attribute contains a special character, you can use the subscript notation (`[]`) instead.
+You can use the dot (`.`) notation to access child attributes e.g. when dealing with JSON-like map objects.
+If any nested attribute contains a special character, you can wrap that attribute in square brackets (e.g. `{{ foo['foo-bar'] }}`):

 ```twig
 {{ foo.bar }} # Attribute 'bar' of 'foo'